310mc/https-310mc.github.io-tl/source/about/index.md

 ※ Translate [Chiaki's ES!
 Idol Stories](https://ensemble-stars.fandom.com/wiki/Chiaki_Morisawa/Sub_Story)

-## Translation Usage

-**These are my personal preferences.
-Other translators may differ from the following, so please respect each of their wishes.**

-**I permit:**

-※ Re-translating my translations into a different language.
-I'd love it if you could give me a heads up in DMs on [twitter](https://twitter.com/310mc1), though!
-※ Linking my translations in directories, etc. This means you're free to copy the URL of a translation and link it on a page.
-※ Using my __non-story translations__ (such as card quotes, skill names, synopsis, etc...) in the Enstars Wiki.
-※ Using my translations in quotebots.
-You don't have to credit me unless you prefer to.
-※ Adjusting my translations in quotebots for any of the following reasons:
-1. Changing the speech quirk for consistency/preference
-2. Adjusting pronouns to name, or name to pronoun for clarification
-3. Changing nicknames/namings for consistency/preference
-4. Adjusting grammar or punctuation for clarification

-I do **NOT** permit changing the original intent/script of my translations for quotebots.
-That would simply be a mistranslation, and I don't approve of that.

-**I do not permit:**

-※ Profiting off of my translations in any way.
-I don't do my unofficial translations for profit and I would like them to stay as **non-profit**.
-Please keep in mind that **unofficial translations are typically illegal** and this would cause legal repercussions on both parties.

-If you need any clarification, please DM me on [twitter](https://twitter.com/310mc1)!

 ## Reporting Mistakes

 If you ever spot a typo, mistranslation, grammar or punctuation error in my translations;